Royal Bavarian 5th Infantry

 6 companies to 200 men,

-1 company to 4 Musketeer Platoons and 2 armed with pikes)
+1 company to 4 Musketeer platoons and 2 armed with pikes)

 These, like all others Bavarian Infantry Regiments are disbanded after World War I.